bawdeveloppement/nodejs-experimentation/homework#2/README.md

 ## Intro

 PizzaHub is an API to let people register as an customer or a provider, in other word A Pizza Hut.
+Pizza_Hub intend to let you make a server to manage a pizzeria and let you does register to a global plateform like uber_eats for example.

 ## HOW DOES IT WORK